elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-athena-insufficient-permissions.md

    1. If your bucket isn't listed under **S3 buckets linked to QuickSight account**, choose the **S3 buckets you can access across AWS** tab\.
 To add your bucket, type in your bucket's name and choose **Add S3 bucket**\.

-1. If you data file is encrypted with a KMS key, you need to grant permissions to the Amazon QuickSight IAM role to decrypt the key\.
+1. If your data file is encrypted with an AWS KMS key, grant permissions to the Amazon QuickSight IAM role to decrypt the key\.
 The easiest way to do this is to use the AWS CLI\.
-If you don’t have AWS CLI setup and configured, please refer to [https://docs\.aws\.amazon\.com/cli/latest/userguide/cli\-chap\-getting\-started\.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
+If you don’t have the AWS CLI set up and configured, see [Configuring the AWS CLI](docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide\.*

    You can run the [create\-grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) command in AWS CLI to do this\.